 Flat Faced Cat Breeds

-Persians are probably the most well-known flat faced cat.
-These cats originated from Persia (modern day Iran) and were first introduced into Europe in the 1600s.
+Persian cats are the most well-known flat-faced cat.
+These cats originated from Persia (Iran) and were first introduced into Europe in the 1600s.

-As mentioned, they originally had quite round faces and short muzzles.
-These characteristics have been exaggerated over the years through selective breeding.
-Modern-day Persian cats tend to have squashed faces, and big, glassy eyes.
+They originally had quite round faces and short muzzles, and these characteristics have been exaggerated over the years through selective breeding.
+Modern-day Persian cats tend to have squashed faces and big, glassy eyes.

 However, some breeders prefer traditional Persian cat characteristics.
-It is possible to find more traditional looking Persian cats if you visit a few different breeders.
+You can find more traditional-looking Persian cats if you visit different breeders.

-Exotic Shorthairs may be slightly more playful than Persians, but don’t expect an overly active cat!
+Exotic Shorthairs may be slightly more playful than Persians, but don’t expect to have an overly active cat.

 The Himalayan cat is a cross between the Persian and the Siamese.

-Because they are half Siamese, Himalayan cats inherit the beautiful Siamese color ‘points.’
-This means their ears, tail, and paws (their ‘points’) are tipped with brown, blue, or lilac.
+Because they’re half Siamese, Himalayan cats inherit the beautiful Siamese color points.
+This means their ears, tail, and paws (their points) are tipped with brown, blue, or lilac.

-A Himalayan cat is more affectionate than a Persian because they have the neediness of a Siamese.
-They are not as talkative as a pure Siamese, though.
+A Himalayan cat is more affectionate than a Persian because they have the neediness of a Siamese, but they’re not as talkative as pure Siamese.

-These cats are longhaired, so they require quite a lot of upkeep.
-They are also one of the most expensive flat faced cats.
+These cats are longhaired, so they require more upkeep.
+They’re also one of the most expensive flat-faced cats.

 Silver Persian (Chinchilla Cat)